 Quartz and quartzite are a popular choice among homeowners, designers, and fabricators.
 People often get confused between the two.
 Both the stones have similar-sounding names, so many think that they’re the same.
 But they are two different materials with distinct characteristics and benefits.
 If you are also one of the people who gets confused between quartz and quartzite, read on.

 In this blog, we will thoroughly discuss the difference between quartz and quartzite.
-We hope we’re able to provide clarity and put an end to the quartz vs quartzite puzzlement.
-This helps buyers understand the dissimilarities between the materials.
+We hope we’re able to provide clarity and put an end to the quartz versus quartzite puzzlement.
+This helps buyers understand the dissimilarities between man made quartz vs natural quartz .
 Besides, it promotes informed buying decisions.
-Scroll down to determine which is a better option for your home, a quartzite or quartz countertop slabs.
+Scroll down to determine which is a better option for your home, a quartzite or quartz countertop slab.

 What is Quartz?

-What is the Difference between Quartz and Quartzite?
+What is the Difference Between Quartz and Quartzite Countertops?

 Quartz and quartzite are both beautiful surface materials.
 But they are both poles apart on many levels.
 Quartz is an engineered stone made using 90% ground quartz and 10% resin and pigments.
 It has a non-porous surface; it doesn’t absorb any moisture or liquid.
 It’s also resistant to stains.
 These features make it an easy-to-clean and maintain surface.
 Besides, it does not need annual sealing treatments either.